Twitter Style Remaining Character Count using jQuery

 jQuery Function Calculating Remaining Character Count

-This function calculates a number of characters entered by the user.
-From this number, it calculates remaining character count and updates it to the user.
-If the max length exceeds then it will mark the negative number in red.
+This function calculates the number of characters entered by the user.
+From this number, it calculates the remaining character count and updates it for the user.
+If the max length exceeds, it will mark the negative number in red.

 function count_remaining_character() {